greenelab/deep-review/sections/02_intro.md

 is especially suited to leveraging large amounts of data from high-throughput "omics" studies.
 One classic biological problem where machine learning, and now deep learning, has been extensively applied is molecular target prediction.
-For example, deep recurrent neural networks (RNN) have been used to predict gene targets of microRNAs [@doi:10.1109/icnn.1994.374637], and CNNs have been applied to predict protein residue-residue contacts and secondary structure [@doi:10.1371/journal.pcbi.1005324 @doi:10.1109/tcbb.2014.2343960
+For example, deep recurrent neural networks (RNNs) have been used to predict gene targets of microRNAs [@doi:10.1109/icnn.1994.374637], and CNNs have been applied to predict protein residue-residue contacts and secondary structure [@doi:10.1371/journal.pcbi.1005324 @doi:10.1109/tcbb.2014.2343960